 Dispute for Cameron Bess’s title “Astronaut”

-As with different private space voyages, Bess’s adventure was not well received by all.
-Whilst Blue origin first posted about the passengers, Bess shared the message once more and obtained about four hundred responses, lots of which criticized the trip and a big amount of cash its price.
+Bess’s journey earned mixed reviews, as with other commercial space flights.
+Whilst Blue origin first posted about the passengers, Bess shared the message once more and obtained about four hundred responses, lots of which criticized the trip and a big amount of cash in its price.

-Bess was also criticized by many fans for being referred to as an “astronaut”.
+Many fans also took issue with Bess’s use of the term “astronaut”.
 This word has caused many disputes about whether or not passengers on automated flights need to use it on their own.

-In addition, He regarded to respond to complaints that trips aboard Blue origin have been largely costly but unnecessary pleasure journeys in space.
+He regarded to respond to complaints that trips aboard Blue origin have been costly but unnecessary pleasure journeys in space.

 He wrote that through assisting Blue, He is helping them lower the price of sending scientific payloads and rockets into space.
 He said, he’s not a hero, however, it’s a lot greater than “millionaires doing a spacewalk”.